HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 power.
 There are many ways to address this ranging from using lots of cash to optimizing techniques, etc.

-_"Carry that load" &mdash; Risk-minimization in electricity markets (Martin Jönsson, IMF)_
+_"Carry that Load" &mdash; Risk-minimization in Electricity Markets (Martin Jönsson, IMF)_

 In this talk we look at a specific hedging problem of a contract in the derivatives market for power contracts.
 We suggest a simple